 Heroine with an “E”

 Language is fluid.
-That’s why dictionaries add new words, deem others archaic, and, especially in smaller editions, remove words falling from use.
+Dictionaries are too.
+They add new words, deem others archaic, and, especially in smaller editions, remove words as they fall from use.
 That wave of nostalgia that hits in the late teens and early twenties was strong in me.
 I hated to see old traditional meanings fade for fleeting substitutes.
 It felt like a loss of knowledge.
-I still think that an understanding of the facts and connections of history is important, but I’m glad that the way we view history changes over time.
-Sometimes the response creates new words, or gives new meanings to the old ones.
-Evolving understanding requires some loss.
-On the whole, it’s easier for me to move my cheese than it is for most people.

 I’m totally cool with pronoun usage that informs nothing of gender about the noun, though I still stumble over “they.”
 I’d like something to specifically indicate plural or singular.
 That’s not always obvious from context, and the number of nouns seems like significant information to convey.